dhaveCurt/MyAcademicPortfolio/README.md

 # MyAcademicPortfolio
+Used for storing files and codes
-Storing Files and codes for Academic purposes only.
+For Academic purposes only.